Corneal Dystrophy: Symptoms, Causes, Diagnosis & Treatment

 Corneal dystrophy surgery aims to restore corneal clarity and improve vision.
 Depending on the dystrophy type, a penetrating keratoplasty (full-thickness transplant) or a lamellar keratoplasty (partial-thickness transplant) may be performed.
 These surgeries have high success rates, but careful post-operative management is crucial for optimal outcomes.

 Living with corneal dystrophy can be challenging, but with proper management, many individuals maintain a good quality of life.
 Regular follow-up with an eye care professional is essential to monitor progression and adjust treatment as needed.
-Genetic counselling may be beneficial for affected individuals and their families in understanding the hereditary nature of the condition.
+Genetic counseling may be beneficial for affected individuals and their families in understanding the hereditary nature of the condition.

 Frequently Asked Questions